6 Commonly Damaged Items During a Move and How to Protect Them

 - It is recommended that you purchase insurance on your wine collection before moving.
-If you decide to include your collection in your move, your specialty wine shop will likely be able to sell you moving kits that include boxes with individual cells for each bottle you want protected.
+If you decide to include your collection in your move, your specialty wine shop will likely be able to sell you moving kits that include boxes with individual cells for each bottle you want to be protected.

-- Artwork.
-Similar care must be taken with artwork as with mirrors and other frames.
+- Similar care must be taken with artwork as with mirrors and other frames.
 What’s contained in a work of art, though, may be irreplaceable, and you’ll want to make sure that each item is packed in a sturdy box that will prevent other items that may fall on them from damaging what’s inside.

-- Electronics.
-If you do not have the original boxes for your stereo or home theater equipment, place these items in similar size boxes.
+- If you do not have the original boxes for your stereo or home theater equipment, place these items in similar size boxes.
 A helpful hint for the cords for these items is to use zip ties to secure them.

-- Furniture.
-If possible, dismantle your furniture.
+- If possible, dismantle your furniture.
 Kitchen tables are often constructed with nuts and bolts that are easy to remove.
 You can then wrap each part in a moving blanket to ensure no undue damage.
-If you can dismantle your furniture, cover corners and other vulnerable surfaces so that they are not torn or scratched.
+If you can dismantle your furniture, cover corners, and other vulnerable surfaces so that they are not torn or scratched.